raymyers/human-logic/README.md

 Human Logic is an simple interactive prover supporting First-Order Logic for programmers learning Formal Methods.

 Runs on the terminal.
+## Usage

+Enter propositions in English (or other LLM recognized language).
+Optionally, use a prefix.
+* No prefix = Append to the end as a proposition
+* Prefix C = Append to the end conclusion
+* Number prefix = Add/overwrite the numbered line

+Statements will be converted to First-Order Logic notation, then into Z3 for verification.

 ## Example: First Cause